 Product taxonomy is a system or method used to organize products.
 A product hierarchy is the way categories, subcategories, and attributes are structured and presented to a user.
 While subtle, there is a difference between product taxonomies and product hierarchies.

 What is the difference between categories and attributes?

 Categories are what related products are listed under in a store, while attributes describe the features and details of a product.
 You can think of categories as rooms in a house where similar items are found, while attributes are the characteristics of those items.
 Let’s say you moved a towel from the kitchen to the bathroom.
-Now you’ve changed the category the towel falls under, but you haven’t changed its color or material, meaning its attributes.
+Now you’ve changed the category the towel falls under, (bathroom towel to kitchen towel) but you haven’t changed its color or material (its attributes).

 Anatta is a premier eCommerce partner that provides turnkey digital product teams for iconic DTC brands including Rothy’s, Athletic Greens, Molekule, and Four Sigmatic.
 Anatta’s team of certified NNG and Baymard designers helps brands create engaging user experiences that attract customers and increase revenue.

 - Nirav is the CEO and founder of Anatta.
 Nirav received his engineering degree in 2006 from George Washington University.
 Prior to Anatta, he served as founder of Dharmaboost, a software company working with Cisco Systems, Hewlett Packard, and New Leaf Paper.
 He is also cofounder of Upscribe, a next-level subscription software for fast growing eCommerce brands.